ripienaar/free-for-dev/README.md

   * [Better Stack](https://betterstack.com/better-uptime) - Uptime monitoring, incident management, on-call scheduling/alerting and status pages in a single product.
 10 monitors with 3 min check frequency and status pages are included on the free plan.
   * [Pulsetic](https://pulsetic.com) - 10 monitors, 6 Months Historical Uptime/Logs, unlimited status pages and custom domains included!
 For unlimited time and unlimited email alerts for free.
 No credit card required.
   * [Wachete](https://www.wachete.com) - monitor 5 pages, checks every 24 hours.
+  * [Levitate](https://last9.io/levitate-tsdb/) - Levitate is a Time Series Data Warehouse, with warehousing capabilities baked-in, to mitigate the problems faced by time series databases — of high cardinality and concurrent access while providing highly available storage, faster queries, and proactive alerting.
+Start using Levitate with your first 1 Billion samples ingested for free.

 **[⬆️ Back to Top](#table-of-contents)**